comtran/ideafuse/README.md

 ## License

-Each listed source code is licensed under The MIT License under the name of COMTRAN.
+Each source code is licensed under The MIT License and using the name of COMTRAN.